Mahimachavalam009/sample-pipeline/README.md

 # Node.js CI/CD Pipeline

 This project is a simple Node.js application that demonstrates a Continuous Integration and Continuous Deployment (CI/CD) pipeline using Jenkins.
-The application responds with "Hello, World!" when accessed.

 ## Features